mmuratarat/mmuratarat.github.io/_pages/faq.md

 __Soft-Margin Classifier__

+The maximal margin classifier is a very natural way to perform classification, is a separating hyperplane exists.
+However the existence of such a hyperplane may not be guaranteed, or even if it exists, the data is noisy so that maximal margin classifier provides a poor solution.
+In such cases, the concept can be extended where a hyperplane exists which almost separates the classes, using what is known as a soft margin.
+The generalization of the maximal margin classifier to the non-separable case is known as the support vector classifier, where a small proportion of the training sample is allowed to cross the margins or even the separating hyperplane.
+Rather than looking for the largest possible margin so that every observation is on the correct side of the margin, thereby making the margins very narrow or non-existent, some observations are allowed to be on the incorrect side of the margins.

-But what if our dataset isn't linearly separable?
-We introduce soft margin SVM.
-We no longer require that our datapoints lie outside the margin, we allow some amount of them to stray over the line into the margin.
-We use the slack parameter C to control this.
+In soft-margin SVM, We use the slack parameter C to control this.
 This gives us a wider margin and greater error on the training dataset, but improves generalization and/or allows us to find a linear separation of data that is not linearly separable.

 **Primal Problem**: